*denotes programs accredited by the Council on Occupational Education – https://council.org/

 Program Description: The program combines classroom theory and laboratory experience on topics including patient assessment, documentation, prevention techniques, therapeutic dental hygiene treatment, local anesthetic, sealants, impressions, fluoride application and dental radiography for entry level dental hygienist.

 By completing the program, students will be eligible to take the dental hygiene national boards and state/regional clinical boards.
 Students will be instructed on dental hygiene practice, dental practice administration, dental radiology, and all aspects of customer relations.
 The demand for trained dental hygienists has steadily increased over the past decade and this growth is expected to continue.
-Dental hygienists may find employment opportunities in private dental offices, public health clinics, hospitals, dental insurance companies, educational facilities, and dental sales.
+Dental hygienists may find employment opportunities in private dental offices, public health clinics, hospitals, dental insurance companies, educational facilities, dental sales, and research.

 LCCTC does not guarantee job placement to graduates upon program completion and graduation.
 Graduate may need to relocate to attain employment after program completion.